Separation of Routing and Scheduling in Backpressure-Based Wireless Networks

 \subsection{Diff-Max}

-Now, we provide stochastic control strategy including routing, scheduling, and flow control.
-The strategy, \ie Diff-Max, which mimics the NUM solution, combines separated routing and scheduling together with the flow control strategy.
+Now, we provide a stochastic control strategy including routing, scheduling, and flow control.
+The strategy, \ie Diff-Max, which mimics the NUM solution, combines separated routing and scheduling together with the flow control.

-\underline{Diff-Max:} \begin{itemize} \item \textbf{Routing.} Node $i$ observes the network layer queue backlogs in all neighboring nodes at time $t$ and determines; where $F_{i}^{max}$ is constant larger than the maximum outgoing rate from node $i$.
-According to Eq.~(\ref{eq_stoc:routing}), $f_{i,j}^{s}(t)$ packets are removed from $U_{i}^{s}(t)$ and inserted in the link layer queue $V_{i,j}(t)$.
-This routing algorithm mimics Eq.~(\ref{opt:eq1_routing2}) and has the following interpretation.
+\underline{Diff-Max:} \begin{itemize} \item {\em Routing:} Node $i$ determines $f_{i,j}^{s}(t)$ according to; where $F_{i}^{max}$ is constant larger than the maximum outgoing rate from node $i$, $\Nset_{i}$ is the set of node $i$'s neighbors, and $\tilde{U}_{i}^{s}(t)$ is the network layer virtual queue.

+According to (\ref{eq_stoc:routing}), $f_{i,j}^{s}(t)$ packets are removed from $\tilde{U}_{i}^{s}(t)$ and inserted to the link layer queue $V_{i,j}(t)$.
+This routing algorithm mimics (\ref{opt:eq1_routing2}) and has the following interpretation.
 Packets from flow $s$ can be transmitted to the next hop node $j$ as long as the network layer queue in the next hop (node $j$) is small, which means that node $j$ is able to route the packets, and the link layer queue at the current node (node $i$) is small, which means that the congestion over link $i-j$ is relatively small.
-Note that if the number of packets in $U_{i}^{s}(t)$ is limited, the packets are transmitted to the link layer queues beginning from the largest $U_{i}^{s}(t) - U_{j}^{s}(t) - V_{i,j}(t)$.
+If the number of packets in $U_{i}^{s}(t)$ is smaller than the routing variable calculated by (\ref{eq_stoc:routing}), the packets are transmitted to the link layer queues beginning from the largest $U_{i}^{s}(t) - U_{j}^{s}(t) - V_{i,j}(t)$.